Author: jp

 When working with PDFs in .NET, developers have several powerful libraries at their disposal.
 These libraries vary in functionality, licensing, and ease of use, catering to different needs such as creating, editing, and printing PDFs.
 Below is a list of ten popular PDF libraries used in the .NET ecosystem, each with a brief description, a link for more information, and a note on whether it is free or commercial.

-1. QuestPDF
+1. IronPDF

 • Description: QuestPDF is a modern library designed to create PDF documents using simple and intuitive APIs.
 It offers flexibility and a focus on high-quality output.